httpwg/http-extensions/draft-thomson-http-encryption.md

 zK3kpG__Z8whjIkG6RYgPz11oUkTKcxPy9WP-VPMfuc
 ~~~

-This example shows the string "I am the walrus" encrypted using an explicit key.
+This example shows the string "I am the walrus" encrypted using an directly
-The content body contains a single record only and is shown here encoded in
+provided value for the input keying material.
+The content body contains a
+single record only and is shown here encoded in URL-safe base64 for presentation
-URL-safe base64 for presentation reasons only.
+reasons only.

 ## Diffie-Hellman Encryption